Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Bill Plympton will host a screening of his animations and teach a master class on March 15 and 16 in the GRW Theatre.
 The public is invited to attend.

-Hollywood Director Offers Career Advice to Cinema and Digital Arts Class
+Hollywood Director Offers Career Advice to Cinema Arts Class

 Director and actor Rusty Cundieff spoke to the students in the acting and directing for writers class on Feb.
 11 in the GRW Theatre.